 So how do these two services with similar goals compare head to head?

-The two services at a glance: Mailbox.org is a general purpose feature-rich budget email service provider that offer optional privacy features comparable with ProtonMail.
-ProtonMail is a more basic service that focus more on providing privacy by default at the expense of standards and compatibility.
+The two services at a glance: Mailbox.org is a general-purpose feature-rich budget email service provider that offer optional privacy features comparable with ProtonMail.
+ProtonMail is a more basic service that focuses more on providing privacy by default at the expense of standards and compatibility.

 I’ll start by comparing prices before I begin comparing the feature sets as this will be the deciding factor for many prospecting customers.